Vasoon Animation: History

 "Kuiba" not only has 156 episodes for television but also five feature-length films.
 China.org ranked "Kuiba" as one of the top ten Chinese movies made in 2011.

 In October 2012, Vasoon Animation signed a co-production deal with French animation studio Folimage Studio.
 The two sides will work together to determine the future of four co-produced animated features.

 Vasoon Animation released Kuiba 2 on May 31, 2013.
 The film made over 18 Million Yuan the first week.
 The film was not only the first Chinese animated feature which was viewed in 3D, but also the first Chinese animated feature with Dolby Atmos.
 "Kuiba 2" won the Magnolia Award at the 19th Shanghai Television Festival.

+In 2023, Vasoon Animation partnered with producer Tintin Li from New Zealand to reactivate three feature animation titles "God Hunter",“A Bear in My Family",and "Ksitigarbha".